 In Pulp Fiction, Jules says, "Marcellus Wallace don't like to be fucked by nobody except Mrs. Wallace."
 Well....

 To be fair, he didn't LIKE it.
 Just before Butch leaves, he refers to his soon-to-be victim as a rapist.

 Dobby's line in Deathly Hallows: "Dobby didn't mean to kill you!
 Only maim or seriously injure!"
 Guess what happens two seconds later?

 "Promise me one thing, Dobby."
 "Anything, sir!"
 "Never try to save my life again."
 Except he does.
 And he succeeds.
 And he dies.

-As it turns out, it was a good move, and made the heroes' eventual victory that much costlier.
+In The Avengers, the Stuttgart scene when Tony pulls off a ranged attack Dynamic Entry on Loki has this exchange right after.
+As it turns out, it is a good move, and made the heroes' eventual victory that much costlier.